carlmontanari/scrapli/README.md

 ## Cisco Genie Integration

 Very much the same as the textfsm/ntc-templates integration, scrapli has optional integration with Cisco's PyATS /Genie parsing library for parsing show command output.
-While it is possible there are/will be parsers for non-Cisco platforms, this is in practice just for Cisco platforms.
+While there are parsers for non-Cisco platforms, this is currently just an option for Cisco platforms within scrapli.

 ```python
 from scrapli.driver.core import IOSXEDriver